westpoint-robotics/usma_bhg/README.md

 - Install it with:
 `sudo dpkg -i apm_planner_2.0.26_xenial64.deb`

-# Mavros not working Totally
+## Mavros not working Totally
 - Mavros was publishing diagnostits but no other topics.
 Running the below command fixed this:
 `rosservice call /mavros/set_stream_rate 0 10 1`
 - This is now incorporated in the ardupilot.launch node and appears to work from there.

-# Web server and Ros
+## Web server and Ros
 - `sudo apt-get install python-tornado python-bson ros-melodic-rosbridge-suite  ros-melodic-roswww`
 - `roslaunch rosbridge_server rosbridge_websocket.launch`

-## Experimental below here:
+## Emitter2 error with webserver and websockets:
 - curl -sL https://deb.nodesource.com/setup_12.x | sudo -E bash -
 - sudo apt-get install -y nodejs
 - node --version
 - npm --version
 solves problem of eventemitter2 missing on local computer

-### Solve the nagging error of: Failed to load module "canberra-gtk-module"
-- `sudo apt-get install libcanberra-gtk-module`

 ### Missing dependencies
-- `sudo apt-get install ros-melodic-libsensors-monitor`
-- `sudo -H pip3 install --upgrade pip`
-- `sudo -H pip3 install matplotlib`
-- `sudo -H pip3 install jupyter`
-- `sudo -H pip3 install pymavlink`
-- `sudo -H pip3 install pandas`
-`
+- All incorporated into above instructions for now